wwood/smafa/README.md

 database with `smafa query`.
 To see how to use these modes, use e.g. `smafa makedb -h`.

-To run the in clustering mode, use `smafa cluser`.
+To run the in clustering mode, use `smafa cluster`.
+Note that the clustering mode implements a greedy algorithm, where sequences encountered earlier in the input file are taken as cluster representatives, unless they are sufficiently similar to, i.e. cluster with, a previously encountered sequence.

 ## Help
 If you have any questions or comments, send a message to the